 However, if a child is making little or no progress regardless of the advice and interventions put in place, an Educational Health Care Plan (previously known as a statement of Special Needs) may be applied for with parental consent.

 The SENCo at Leeds West Academy is a qualified English teacher with extensive experience of planning for and teaching students with additional needs.
-She manages a team of Higher Level Teaching Assistants (HLTAs), who are all experienced in working with students with SEND and provide intervention for literacy, numeracy and speech and language therapy for small groups and individuals.
+She manages a team of Teaching Assistants, who are all experienced in working with students with SEND and provide intervention for Literacy, Numeracy, Dyslexia, Autism Spectrum Condition and speech and language therapy for small groups as well as individuals.
 The academy also employs a team of Teaching Assistants (TAs) who support individual students and small groups identified as SEND within the classroom.
 We monitor, review and evaluate our SEND provision every term and amend accordingly, taking account of the views of students and parents/carers.